-The contribution base is gross employment income (section 2.7.1).
+The contribution base is gross employment earnings.
 The floor base is 35% of AGWPY.
 Since 01/2017 the floor base equals 38% of AGWPY.
 For Pension contribution A and Pension contribution B1, both monthly and yearly ceilings are determined: monthly ceiling base is equal to 6 times AGWPY and yearly ceiling base is 72 times AGWPY.
 For Pension contribution B2 only monthly ceiling base is determined, equal to 6 times AGWPY.